Esterjudith/React-Photo-Gallery/README.md

 ## Features

-* Users can upload the image from their device choose from the following :
+* Users can upload an image from their device or choose from the following :

   *Link url
   *Web search
   *Facebook